syedumerahmedcode/primefaces/README.md

 ## Explanation of PrimeFaces update

+The important points in this section are as follows:

 - In order to make data from text box disappear after save button is clickwed, add _update="checkForm"_ in save button. **Attention:** This must match the **form id**.
 - In order to dynamically update the data table, we need to add _update="checkForm, :checkTable"_ in save button.
 Here, we add **,** to indicate that this is an additional component and **:** since this component is outside the form. ---> On the back-end side, in CheckListController class, we add **checks = checkService.findAll();** in **save()** method so that the data is reloaded not only at system start-up but also after save button is pressed.

 ## Explanation of JSF messages and growl

+The important points in this section are as follows:

 - In order to display the success message on save, we added the following line in **CheckListCokntroller.save()** method.